jschnapper/coding-notes/performance/performance_basics.md

       * **use media queries**
       * the browser downloads only what it needs, so if a certain image is only visible at a certain screen size, only then will the browser download it.
 Otherwise, the image is not fetched
     * use CDNs like imigx
+      * imigx optimizes everything for you
     * remove image metadata
+      * verexif.com